hajenn/htmlwebsite/README.md

 #HTML and CSS

-This was a terrible try to remake my figma prototype
+This was a terrible try to remake my figma prototype.
+I spendt to much time figuring how the design rather than coding the site

 Issues: